The History Lesson

 The Hayden Cocktail

 Mixed up by Eric Holzherr, owner of the Wisdom bar in Washington, D.C.
 The drink is named after Carla Hayden, 14th Librarian of the Library of Congress.
-She’s is the first woman and African-American librarian of the Library of Congress.)
+(She is also the first woman and African-American librarian of the Library of Congress.)

 - 2 ounces of Madeira (“Boal” or “Bual” style preferred)